SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 ### 6. Go live!

-To go live with your integration, [contact](/contact) Seamless to get [certified](/merchant/reference/certification.html) and receive the credentials to your webshop.
+To go live with your integration, [contact](/contact) Seamless to get [certified](/merchant/reference/certification.html) and receive the credentials to your POS/cash register.